 The AD7851 is a high speed, 14-bit ADC that operates from a single 5 V power supply.
-The ADC powers up with a set of default conditions at which time it can be operated as a read-only ADC.
-The ADC contains self-calibration and system calibration options to ensure accurate operation over time and temperature and has a number of power-down options for low power applications.
+The ADC powers-up with a set of default conditions at which time it can be operated as a read-only ADC.
+The ADC contains self-calibration and system-calibration options to ensure accurate operation over time and temperature and has a number of power-down options for low power applications.

-The AD7851 is capable of a 333 kHz throughput rate.
+The AD7851 is capable of 333 kHz throughput rate.
 The input track-and-hold acquires a signal in 0.33 μs and features a pseudo-differential sampling scheme.
-The AD7851 has the added advantage of two input voltage ranges (0 V to V{REF} and $-V{REF}/2$ to $+V{REF}/2$ centered about $V{REF}/2$).
-Input signal range is to V{DD} and the part is capable of converting full power signals to 20 MHz.
+The AD7851 has the added advantage of two input voltage ranges (0 V to V{REF} , and $-V{REF}/2$ to $+V{REF}/2$ centered about $V{REF}/2$).
+Input signal range is to V{DD} and the part is capable of converting full-power signals to 20 MHz.

-CMOS construction ensures low power dissipation (60 mW typ) with power-down mode (5 μ W typ).
-The part is available in a 24-lead, 0.3 inch-wide PDIP, a 24-lead SOIC, and a 24-lead SSOP package.
+CMOS construction ensures low power dissipation (60 mW typ) with power-down mode (5 μW typ).
+The part is available in 24-pin, 0.3 inch-wide dual-in-line package (DIP), 24-lead small outline (SOIC) and 24-lead small shrink outline (SSOP) packages.